Health Education Specialist & Wellness Coaching

 Engage in practical experiences each semester, working with field professionals to gain valuable hands-on experience that sets the stage for success upon graduation.

-To our knowledge, we are the only program in the country that offers an MS non-thesis degree program in which graduates will be able to sit for both the Certified Health Education Specialist (CHES) exam AND the National Health & Wellness Coach certification exam.
+- Eligible to sit for both the Certified Health Education Specialist (CHES) exam and the National Health & Wellness Coach certification exam.

 Frequently Asked Questions